 I’ve put together the most beautiful places in Latin America that made my jaw hit the floor.
 Picture yourself standing at the edge of Angel Falls as the water crashes into a cloud of mist below, or watching the sunrise turn Machu Picchu’s ancient stones to gold.
-These 12 spots aren’t just pretty—they’re the kind of places that’ll make you forget to take photos because you’re too busy picking your jaw up off the ground.
+These 12 spots are the kind of places that’ll make you forget to take photos because you’re too busy picking your jaw up off the ground.

 Prettiest Places to Visit in Latin America

-Looking to explore Latin America’s most beautiful places?
-From the ancient ruins of Machu Picchu to the vibrant streets of Buenos Aires, Latin America is packed with stunning scenery.
 Stroll through the historic charm of Cartagena, marvel at the natural beauty of Iguazu Falls, or explore the cultural richness of Mexico City.
 Discover the tranquil allure of Lake Atitlán, the breathtaking landscapes of Patagonia, or the vibrant markets of Quito.
 Whether you’re into history, nature, or vibrant cultures, here are 12 of Latin America’s most breathtaking spots!

 1. Angel Falls